Louisiana Cop Wayne Welsh, Suspended In 2017 For Posting Racist Facebook Meme, Is Now His Town’s Police Chief

 — Willie J Powe (@WillieJPowe) April 4, 2019

-Wayne Welsh had gotten in trouble for sharing other questionable images on Facebook, including one of a Muslim women wearing burqas in front of a building with the caption, “Someone left the trash bags out on the street in front of the store again.”
+Wayne Welsh had gotten in trouble for sharing other questionable images on Facebook, including one of Muslim women wearing burqas in front of a building with the caption, “Someone left the trash bags out on the street in front of the store again.”